JaffaKetchup/flutter_map_tile_caching/README.md

 As of v4, this package contains a full example application showcasing most of the features of this package.
 Simply clone the this project, enter the 'example' directory, and then build for your desired platform:

 - Android & Windows users should run 'androidBuilder.bat'
-- Android & Linux/MacOS users should run 'androidBuilder.sh' (bash)
+- Android & Linux/MacOS users should run 'androidBuilder.sh' (bash, untested)

-... to build the smallest output .apk files possible (< 14MB).
+... to build the smallest output .apk files possible.
 There is no build automation for iOS devices: users will need to build manually as usual.

 By using the example application, you must comply to your tile server's ToS.
 OpenStreetMap's (the default throughout the application) can be [found here](https://operations.osmfoundation.org/policies/tiles).
 If you cannot comply to these rules, you should find one that you can comply to and get the appropriate source URL (which can be customised in the application).